 Applying for discretionary relief

 If a company is unable to comply with a requirement in securities legislation, it can apply for discretionary relief.
-The Ontario Securities Commission (OSC) reviews applications for relief on a case-by-case basis.
+The OSC reviews applications for relief on a case-by-case basis.
 Companies usually apply for relief from prospectus and registration requirements of Ontario’s Securities Act, or from preparing and filing continuous disclosure documents.

 Most exemptive relief applications involve a company seeking identical relief in multiple jurisdictions, though there are instances where a company only applies for relief in Ontario through a local application.